The Ultimate Guide to Wedding Speech Order — US, UK & Modern Alternatives

 The Joint Couple Speech

-A joint couple speech is a modern favorite for a reason.
+A joint couple speech is a modern favorite.
 It looks united, reduces pressure on one person, and can be genuinely charming when the couple’s voices contrast.

 Inclusive and LGBTQ+ Wedding Speech Orders